fhwn-ac-at/dracula-Monky0810/README.md

 ## Board config file

 The board is defined by a simple text file.
 Blank lines are allowed.
 A template for writing your own board is shown below.
+If the template shown in the *README.md* is not sufficient enough there are five pre configured `board.txt` files which can be looked at to inspire a custom board.
+These five boards can also be used for the simulation.

 - The first line for the board conifg file must be two integers to define the board size
 - Then each ladder needs to be defined using the format *L start end* and must always go up using numbers greater or equal to 1